Let’s face it – the name change process isn’t fun.

 3) Not upgrading to a REAL ID

-Starting in October 2021, you will need a REAL ID or a U.S. Passport to travel in a domestic flight in the United States.
+Starting in May 3, 2023, you will need a REAL ID or a U.S. Passport to travel on a domestic flight in the United States.
 REAL IDs are a federally compliant form of identification and required extra documentation to obtain one.